November 8, 2023

 During the earthquake of 1881, the monastery was badly damaged and 46 of the nuns were killed.

-On Palm Sunday, there is a great procession with the icon being carried around the village.
+On the Sunday of the Myrrhbearers, there is a great procession with the icon being carried around the village.

-The icon of the Taxiarchis is miraculous, and proves its power to this day.
+The icon of the Taxiarchis is miraculous, and according to the faithful it proves its power to this day.

 Become a Patreon or Paypal Supporter: